Alerts and monitoring

 • the client sent a malformed request

-• the request was tar pitted
+• the request was tarpitted

-The Warnings section is not used for frontends.
+Warnings The Warnings section is not used for frontends.

+The only field from the Server section that applies to a frontend is the Status field.
 When Status is OPEN, the frontend is operating normally and ready to receive traffic.
 You can disable the frontend, which will change its status to STOP, by executing the disable frontend Runtime API command.
-Here’s an example of calling that command:
+Use the enable frontend command to change the frontend’s status back to OPEN.

-Backend Statistics Jump to heading
+Backend statistics Jump to heading

 A backend is a pool of load-balanced servers.
 The load balancer sends requests to a backend and then receives a response from one of the active servers.
 Statistics here include information about the health of each server, timings related to queuing, connecting, receiving responses, and request rates.